natethegreate/hent-AI/README.md

 Simply delete your current weights.h5 file, and replace with the new one.
 Please keep the model named as weights.h5

-ESRGAN is using Twittman's fatal pixels model for 4x superscaling.
+ESRGAN (on the code only) is using Twittman's fatal pixels model for 4x superscaling.
 It is not on this repo as it is protected by MPL-2.0.
 Download the model 340000 [here](https://de-next.owncube.com/index.php/s/mDGmi7NgdyyQRXL) from his repo.
 Place this model in the main directory.

 ## Requirements